Grilled Peaches with Crumbled Amaretti and Balsamic Glaze

 - Garnish: fresh mint sprigs

-- In a small pan, heat the balsamic vinegar with honey (add to your taste preference).
+- In a small pan, heat the balsamic vinegar with the honey (add to your taste preference).

 - After about 10 minutes when the honey-balsamic mixture is thick and syrupy, remove from heat.

-- Blend the Mascarpone cheese with the honey.
+- Blend the Mascarpone cheese with the honey, I used a good ¼ cup since we like sweeter desserts.

 - Grill peaches with the cut side placed down on the grill, about 5 - 8 minutes until dark char marks appear.